The Most Dangerous Man in the Mid-South

 The following article was originally published in Chronicles: A Magazine of American Culture, February 1997.

-You may also be interested in Gunnar Haid's June 2015 podcast interview with Franklin Sanders as well as Jay Taylor's July 2015 podcast interview.
+You may also be interested in Gunnar Haid's two Gutrade podcast interviews with Franklin Sanders as well as Jay Taylor's July 2015 podcast interview.

 Almost 30 years ago, just a few weeks before I got married, on a drugstore bookstand I found a strange book: Capitalism, the Unknown Ideal.
 It was a collection of essays about a philosophy of freedom.
 Two dealt with the American monetary system.
 The author explained that nothing—no gold or silver—backed our currency.
 He argued that sooner or later, this fiat money system would lead to disaster, and that only a money backed by real value—gold—could last.